Ocean observations and emerging technologies enabling the blue economy

 Each session will also include a panel discussion to further expand on the topics raised and offer the opportunity for delegates to engage with speakers.
 Dedicated networking sessions will also be held throughout the day.

 Oceans of Knowledge has an interdisciplinary focus and will be of interest to representatives from industry, academia and government.
 Particular benefits are anticipated for technology and service providers wishing to understand their future markets.
 By incorporating a mixed programme with both a conference and workshop style, this event will provide a unique opportunity to debate how ocean observations can best support future sustainable ocean use.

-The draft programme for Oceans of Knowledge is now available:
+The programme for Oceans of Knowledge is available here: